-On April 10, the U.S. Department of Health and Human Services announced the immediate distribution of the first \$30 billion of the \$100 billion appropriated in the Coronavirus Aid, Relief, and Economic Security Act for individuals and entities enrolled in Medicare Part A or Part B responding to the COVID-19 pandemic.

-Many recipients received their share of the funding - approximately 6% of their 2019 Medicare fee-for-service revenue - by direct deposit that day.
+On April 10, 2020, the Department of Health & Human Services (HHS) announced the immediate distribution of the first \$30 billion of the \$100 billion appropriated in the CARES Act for Medicare Part A or Part B enrolled individuals and entities (Recipients) responding to the COVID-19 pandemic.
+Many Recipients received their share of the funding-approximately 6% of their 2019 Medicare fee-for-service revenue-by direct deposit that day.

-Not all recipients, however, may be entitled to retain the funding.
-The U.S. Department of Health and Human Services requires that all recipients certify through an attestation that they meet various terms and conditions to retain the money.
-If unable to meet those terms and conditions, recipients must return the funds within 30 days of receipt.
+Not all Recipients, however, may be entitled to retain the funding.
+HHS requires that all Recipients certify through an Attestation that they meet various Terms and Conditions to retain the money.
+If unable to meet those Terms and Conditions, Recipients must return the funds within 30 days of receipt.